 If you want to enter a former fish-freezing plant, visit the Magic Ice, which is probably the coldest place in Svolvær, a gallery brimming with crystal clear ice sculptures!
 The permanent exhibition is an Arctic experience constructed of massive ice.

 Another museum worthy of a visit is the Lofoten Krigsminnemuseum commemorating World War II.
 Inside the museum, you will find historic artifacts from the war and learn about Norway’s role in the world war.

 At Svolvær you can also hike Fløyfjellet, more specifically the Svolværgeita pinnacle at a height of about 150 m (490 ft).
 These rocks look like a goat’s horns, hence the name.
 The peak offers great views of the town, the surrounding mountains and a good part of the archipelago.
 It is a moderate climb which takes about 4 hours (round trip).

 A few kilometres from Svolvær you will reach Kabelvåg featuring a wooden church from 1898, galleries and museums, for instance Lofotmuseet, a polar folk museum on the very location where original rorbuer (fishermen’s cabins) have been excavated.

-You will now continue to Henningsvær, unarguably one of the most charming fishing villages on the Lofoten Islands – and probably in the whole of Norway!
-It is full of old fishing history and awesome for photo shots!
+You will now continue to Henningsvær, unarguably one of the most charming fishing villages in the Lofoten Islands – and probably in the whole of Norway!

 Henningsvær is stunning – one of the prettiest coastal villages on the islands!
 You will agree when you see the small village and the harbour for the first time.